 13 Mood-Boosting Snacks to Make Your Day Better

-"High quality dark chocolate can give your mood a boost, according to a study published in the Journal of Psychopharmacology," says Brooke Alpert, RD and founder of B Nutritious.
+"High-quality dark chocolate can give your mood a boost, according to a study published in the Journal of Psychopharmacology," says Brooke Alpert, RD and founder of B Nutritious.
 Dark chocolate stimulates the production of endorphins, which are mood-enhancing chemicals in the brain.
 It also contains the chemical serotonin, which acts as an antidepressant.
 Before you go ham on the sweet stuff, however, the recommended amount is one ounce per day.
-You also want to remember to always choose at least 70% cocoa and to pick up the options with the fewest ingredients (the less processed the cocoa beans are, the less nutrition is lost).
+You also want to remember to always choose at least 70 percent cocoa and to pick up the options with the fewest ingredients (the less processed the cocoa beans are, the less nutrition is lost).
 Alpert recommends SweetRiot dark chocolate cacao nibs.
-(Psst!
-Dark chocolate is also on our list of 20 Foods That Supercharge Your Sex Drive.)

 Popcorn is rich in the amino acid tryptophan which, according to Alpert, helps your body to produce serotonin, aka a neurotransmitter that increases your mood.
 "Quinn popcorn is an option I recommend for my clients," she says.
 SkinnyPop Popcorn is another popular choice recommended by wellness experts like celebrity trainer Kira Stokes.